martinandersson/nomagichttp/POA.md

   Idle connection times out after 90 sec, the unblock should happen shortly after?
   Log warning, then attempt unblock by interrupt?
+- Mechanism to not accept more connections when server already "too busy" serving requests.

 ## Upcoming